safr-ai-lab/pandora-llm/docs/source/setup.rst

 Installation
 ------------
-We recommend installing from source so that you have access to the :ref:`starter scripts<Starter Scripts>`.
+We recommend installing from source so that you have access to the :ref:`starter scripts <start_scripts>`.

 .. code-block:: bash